Why is Population Health Important?

-Risk stratification is seen as necessary for the following reasons:
+Risk stratification is seen as necessary for these main reasons:

-It helps providers predict risks of illness in different groups of patients.
+It helps providers to predict the risks of illness in different groups of patients.
 Those groups that grow sicker instead of improving their health can be singled out for special attention.

-Identifying patient-specific risk factors will help doctors come up with individualized, custom-made care plans instead of resorting to a less effective cookie-cutter approach.
+Identifying patient-specific risk factors will help doctors come up with individualized, custom-made care plans instead of resorting to a less effective, one-size-fits-all approach.

-With the risks more clearly defined by groups, medical care providers can better understand their patient population and therefore determine how to best allocate their resources, from staffing to medications and equipment that must be kept on hand for that particular group.
+With the risks more clearly defined according to different groups, medical care providers can better understand their patient population and therefore determine how to best allocate their resources, from staffing to medications and equipment that must be kept on hand for that particular group.

 Healthcare Technology Can’t Do it All

-It’s tempting for us to rely on our technology, including computers and software systems to take care of much of the drudgery of our daily work requirements.
-But you should keep in mind that all our healthcare technology cannot replace people and their informed judgment and combined experience treating members of the public.
+It’s tempting for us to think we can get rely chiefly on our technology, including computers and software systems to take care of much of the drudgery of our daily work requirements.
+But you should keep in mind that all our healthcare technology cannot replace people and their informed judgment and combined experience in treating members of the public.

-The subject of population health is going to be of increasing importance going forward, especially as more medical practices provide diagnosis and treatment statistics and other information electronically to public health researchers.
+The subject of population health is going to be of increasing importance going forward, especially as more medical practices provide diagnoses and treatment statistics, and other information electronically to public health researchers.
 Keep in mind that population health by its very nature is focused on people and it involves professionals assessing populations in terms of risk stratification.

 About Christina Rosario